 ice_ping methods are remote operations and therefore support an additional overloading that accepts a request context.
 Also note that there are other methods in

-Proxy Helper Methods in Java
+Proxy Helper Methods

 For each Slice interface, the Slice-to-Java compiler generates static helper methods that support down-casting and type discovery: